dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist.md

 # About dbt Assist <Lifecycle status='beta'/>

-dbt Assist is a powerful artificial intelligence (AI) feature that leverages your natural language prompts, saving you time and allowing you to focus on delivering data that works.

-dbt Assist’s AI generates tests and documentation for your dbt SQL and Python models directly in the dbt Cloud IDE, with a click of a button.
+dbt Assist is a powerful artificial intelligence (AI) feature that helps automate dbt modeling, allowing you to focus on delivering data that works. dbt Assist’s AI generates tests and documentation for your dbt SQL and Python models directly in the dbt Cloud IDE, with a click of a button.

 :::tip Beta feature
 dbt Assist is a AI tool meant to _help_ developers generate documentation and tests in dbt Cloud.
 It's available in beta, in the dbt Cloud IDE only.